kokuraxc/declare-temp-daily/README.md

 A simple Google search leaded me to this stack**overflow** post [*Can a website detect when you are using selenium with chromedriver?*](https://stackoverflow.com/questions/33225947/can-a-website-detect-when-you-are-using-selenium-with-chromedriver#41220267)

-I didn't read carefully the post, but this confirmed my hypothesis.
+I didn't read through the post, but this did confirm my hypothesis.
 So I got my hands dirty to read the page source.
 And luckily I found the following JavaScript snippet.

 ```JavaScript
 function detectWebdriver(){